Get Started with Bitnami Charts using the Google Kubernetes Engine (GKE)

-NOTE: Check the configurable parameters of the MongoDB chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the MongoDB chart and their default values at the GitHub repository.

 To install the most recent Odoo release on GKE, run the following command:

-NOTE: Check the configurable parameters of the Odoo chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the Odoo chart and their default values at the GitHub repository.

 To install the most recent WordPress release, run the following command:

-NOTE: Check the configurable parameters of the WordPress chart and their default values at the official Kubernetes GitHub repository.
+NOTE: Check the configurable parameters of the WordPress chart and their default values at the GitHub repository.

 Now, you can manage your deployments from the Kubernetes Dashboard.
 Follow the instructions below to access the Web user interface.